 Through our work and that of colleagues researching coronaviruses, we know that this group of viruses is well suited to spillover into new species and able to infect and even adapt to new hosts, characteristics common to pathogens that pose a heightened threat to health security.
 For over 10 years, PREDICT teams around the world worked to identify and characterize coronaviruses, searching for them in hotspots with intensive interfaces, such as live animal markets, caves where bat guano is harvested, and communities that border wildlife habitats.
 We advanced the world's knowledge of coronaviruses, detecting 177 coronaviruses in animals and people.
 Of these, 113 were coronaviruses previously unknown to science.
-As a result, the coronaviruses we detected have been used by other scientists to develop countermeasures, to test the potency of anti-viral drugs, and to help in the rapid assessment of the only antiviral in use for patients in the early days of the COVID-19 pandemic.
+As a result, the coronaviruses we detected have been used by other scientists to develop countermeasures, to test the potency of anti-viral drugs, and to help in the rapid assessment of the only antiviral currently in use for COVID-19 patients.